Kimberley, Norfolk

-Kimberley is a village and former civil parish, now in the parish of Kimberley and Carleton Forehoe in the English county of Norfolk.
+Kimberley is a village and former civil parish, now in the parish of Kimberley and Carleton Forehoe in the South Norfolk district, in the English county of Norfolk.

 Kimberly is located 3 mi north-west of Wymondham and 10 mi west of Norwich.

 History

 Kimberley's name is of Anglo-Saxon origin and derives from the Old English for Cyneburg's wood clearing.

 In the Domesday Book, Kimberley is listed as a settlement of 31 households in the hundred of Forehoe.
 In 1086, the village was part of the East Anglian estates of King William I.

 Kimberley Hall was built in the late Sixteenth Century as the residence of the Wodehouse family who had strong links to Kimberley.
 The gardens of the hall were sculpted by Capability Brown.

 Kimberley Park Railway Station opened in 1847 on the Norfolk Railway between Wymondham and Dereham.
 The station closed in 1969 but re-opened in 2004 as a stop on the Mid-Norfolk Railway.

-The parish absorbed the parish of Carleton Forehoe on the 1 April 1935.

 Geography

-In 1931 the parish of Kimberley had a population of 163, this was the last time separate population statistics were collected for Kimberley as in 1935 the parish was merged.

 The River Tiffey flows through the village.
 As do both the B1108, between Carbrooke and Ipswich, and the B1135, between Toftwood and Bracon Ash.